Families First of Michigan

 The essential components of Families First of Michigan include:

-- Flexibility and Responsiveness: Home visits are scheduled based on the schedule of the family.
-Services are tailored to each family’s needs, strengths, lifestyle, and culture.
+- Flexibility and Responsiveness: Home visits are scheduled based on the schedule of the family; services tailored to each family’s needs, strengths, lifestyle, and culture

 - Concrete Services: Provide and/or help the family access concrete goods and services that are directly related to goal achievement and risk reduction.